-CRS provides conflict resolution services to resolve disputes and disagreements based on race, color and national origin in order to reduce community tension.
-A significant portion of CRS' workload is direct crisis response services.
+CRS provides conflict resolution services to resolve disputes and disagreements based on race, color, and national origin to reduce community tension.
+A significant portion of CRS's workload is direct crisis response services.
 Outreach efforts, where CRS works to develop relationships with stakeholders and help them to strengthen their local capacity to prevent and respond to tensions and conflicts, account for another significant portion of the work conducted by staff.
-CRS also prevents and responds to alleged hate crimes committed on the basis of gender, gender identity, sexual orientation, religion, or disability in addition to race, color, and national origin.
-FY 2020 targets mirror these targets, consistent with the current state of operations budget request.
-In addition, CRS has revised the FY 2019 targets for the trainings and mediation performance measures to mirror the FY 2020 targets, consistent with the current state of operations budget request.
+CRS also prevents and responds to alleged hate crimes committed based on gender, gender identity, sexual orientation, religion, or disability, in addition to race, color, and national origin.
+In FY 2017 and FY 2018, CRS developed new performance measures and baseline targets to capture CRS services more accurately to communities.
+Currently, CRS adopted the FY 2023 actual module to create FY 2024 and FY 2025 targets.
+The latest plan is attached on page 15.